agenticplug.ai - Agentic Commerce Optimization company

 AI agents evaluate reliability before recommending.
 Guarantees, return policies, service-level commitments, and verified reviews need to be formatted so agents can read and act on them.

 The full roadmap for getting Columbus businesses agent-ready is covered in the A.G.E.N.T.I.C.
-Methodology.
+Framework.
 Phases 4 (Network) and 7 (Convert) address protocol integration and agentic transaction optimization directly.

 The A.G.E.N.T.I.C.
 Framework for Columbus